Yes/No? Why? And if yes, how? When? About what?

 Where have you had your best conversations with peers and prospects?
 Is it in the conference room meeting?
 Likely not- sometimes I think of conference rooms as stages where everyone plays a part.
 It can be fun, and it can be tragic.
 Maybe it's in passing in the hallway or by the water cooler, or over lunch?

-Rick came up with the idea, and it is a hot topic for many on both sides of the issue.
+The original idea was a hot topic for many on both sides of the issue.
 It seemed to cross an invisible line for both sales and marketing professionals alike.
 Tell a marketer that the sales people will blog, and they may react with words that include "used car salesman."
 Tell a sales person that they should blog, and words like "waste of time" may come up.

 So as a group, we gathered additional questions from those who registered about sales people blogging.
 Check out the panelists answers below and tell me what you think.
-Or catch the recording of 'Should sales people blog?' on Rick's site.

 Who are the best #salesbloggers?

-Peter-Frank, Rick of course!
+Peter and Frank, of course!
 But also Jill Konrath.